tc39/proposal-temporal/docs/date.md

 Since `Temporal.Date` objects are immutable, use this method instead of modifying one.

-If the result is earlier or later than the range of dates that `Temporal.Date` can represent (approximately half a million years centered on the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)), then this method will throw a `RangeError` regardless of `disambiguation`.
+If the result is earlier or later than the range of dates that `Temporal.Date` can represent (approximately half a million years centered on the [Unix epoch](https://en.wikipedia.org/wiki/Unix_time)), then this method will throw a `RangeError` regardless of `overflow`.

 > **NOTE**: The allowed values for the `dateLike.month` property start at 1, which is different from legacy `Date` where months are represented by zero-based indices (0 to 11).